 This manual continues to be one of ILRC’s best-selling resources because it contains a unique combination of legal analysis and practical tips.
 Consisting of six chapters and extensive appendices, this indispensable guide thoroughly addresses how to prepare a hardship case.
 This manual describes in detail the different standards applicable in hardship law, as well as the factors involved in that analysis; and it demonstrates how to work with clients to elicit and to convey the information that will win a hardship claim.
 In addition, the appendices include sample non-LPR cancellation cover letters and index lists; sample waiver cover letters and index lists, including sample provisional waiver materials; declaration guides; sample support letters; a FOIA practice advisory and sample FOIA requests; a provisional waiver practice advisory; a summary of hardship case law; and many other essential tools for both private attorneys and practitioners working on cases that require a hardship showing.

-- Chapter 3 describes certain forms of relief from removal that require hardship, including non-LPR cancellation of removal, suspension of deportation, VAWA suspension and cancellation of removal, and NACARA suspension and cancellation of removal.
-This chapter explains the eligibility requirements for each form of relief in detail with supporting case law and examples.
-The chapter gives particular focus to how to show hardship for each form of relief, including a discussion of which hardship factors might be applicable.
+- in-depth discussion of certain forms of relief from removal that require hardship, including non-LPR cancellation of removal, suspension of deportation, VAWA cancellation of removal, and NACARA suspension and cancellation of removal;